jimbo00000/jimbo00000.github.com/_posts/2016-1-9-vr-scripting.markdown

 ### Debugging

 While Racket has the [DrRacket IDE][DrRacket], the excellent and open source [ZeroBrane Studio][zbstudio] can be used to debug LuaJIT.
 A running executable can connect to a live debugger with [mobdebug][mobdebug].
+There is one caveat: you can only explore variables that are used in the function in which the `require('mobdebug').start()` call was invoked.
+To work around this for debugging a draw function, I added a global flag that gets set on a keypress.
+This flag is checked every draw, and if non-nil, the debugger is invoked from there.

 [DrRacket]: https://docs.racket-lang.org/drracket/
 [zbstudio]: http://studio.zerobrane.com/